 On keto, your body is not relying on an external fuel source (carbs) but rather taps into its fat stores at any time.
 Studies also show that ketones are a more efficient fuel than glucose(14).

-7. Improves mood
+7. Keto diet improves mood

 Research suggests that the keto diet positively impacts mental health.
 The diet has been found to benefit mood disorders by balancing GABA, increasing brain power through energy-giving ketones, and lowering brain inflammation(15).